Ražanj: Economy

 Agriculture is the biggest economy sector in the municipality and currently 5,594 people (49% of the total population) work in agriculture.
 The major part of the territory of the municipality of Ražanj is covered by arable areas, woodlands come second, fields and meadows come third and then fruit farms and vineyards.
 The agricultural land covers 59.6% (16,926 ha) of the total territory and is the central economy sector of the region.
-Main crops are maize, wheat, barley and oat.
+The main crops are maize, wheat, barley and oats.
 Arable areas cover 72.92% of the total agricultural area while the rest are covered by fruit farms (5.02%), vineyards (3.22%) and fields and meadows (16.91%).
 According to 2007 figures, the territory of the municipality Ražanj had a cattle population of about 4,000 heads, a swine population of 13,000 heads, a goat and sheep population of 3,500 animals, and a poultry population of about 65,000 hens.

-Even if agriculture today is the primary economy sector of the municipality, it has great future potentials only by making it more market-oriented and efficient.
+Even if agriculture is the primary economy sector of the municipality today, it has great future potentials only by making it more market-oriented and efficient.
 On the territory of the municipality Razanj there are currently more than 1520 registered farms.
 According to the National Bureau of Statistics, in 2007, 96.60% of the land was privately owned while 2.85% was owned by the state.